This post is a précis and review of:

 My attention was draw to this article by an economist!
 Edward Harrison pointed to The Reason We Reason by Jonah Lehrer in Wired Magazine.
 (Be sure to read the comment from Hugo Mercier which follows the article).
 Amongst Lehrer's useful links was one to the original article.

-Hugo Mercier's website, and on Academia.edu.
+Hugo Mercier's website, particularly his account of the Argumentative Theory of Reasoning; and on Academia.edu.